guardian/support-frontend/README.md

 ## Project structure
 The project is divided up into a common module, which contains code used by all of the step functions, and separate modules for each of the step functions.
+It also depends on the [support-models](https://github.com/guardian/support-models) library which defines all the state to be shared between this project and [support-frontend](https://github.com/guardian/support-frontend)

 ## Setup